 I am a Doctoral Candidate in Management & Organizations at the Kellogg School of Management at Northwestern University.
 I am on the 2019-20 job market.

 My research centers around two key questions:

-I employ multi-method techniques in my research including field studies, lab experiments, surveys, archival data analysis, text analysis, and interviews.
-My research has been published in journals including Proceedings of the National Academy of Sciences, Current Directions in Psychological Science, and Current Opinion in Psychology, and has been featured in the Harvard Business Review, Politico, and the Christian Science Monitor.
+Beyond social class inequality, I also extend this work to study intergroup inequalities more broadly.
+I employ multi-method techniques in my research including field studies, interviews, lab experiments, surveys, archival data analysis, and text analysis.
+My research has been published in journals including Proceedings of the National Academy of Sciences, Current Directions in Psychological Science, and Current Opinion in Psychology, and is currently in revision or under review at the Journal of Personality and Social Psychology and Psychological Science.
+My work has been featured in the business and popular press, including Harvard Business Review, Politico, and the Christian Science Monitor.
 I also write for the Behavioral Scientist.

 When I’m not researching or writing, I enjoy training for road races, baking, and struggling through the Saturday NYTimes crossword puzzle.